naruarjun/academic-resume/content/project/Anime/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides: example
+#slides: example
 ---
 Created a GAN that is able to generate faces of Anime Characters.
 Used a crawler coded in pythonthat collects anime character faces from various sources across the internet.
-Coded a WGAN coded intensorflow and fit it to the data generated via the crawler.
+Coded a WGAN in tensorflow and fit it to the data generated via the crawler.